DiamondLightSource/discorpy/docs/source/tutorials/methods.rst

     Effects of perspective distortion to parabolic coefficients. (a) Between :math:`a` and :math:`c`-coefficients. (b) Between :math:`b` and :math:`c`-coefficients.
+    Noting that the sign of the :math:`b`-coefficients for vertical lines has been reversed to match the sign of the horizontal lines.

 .. figure:: figs/methods/fig9.png
     :name: fig_20